tgianko/deemon/README.md

-# Vilanoo Project
+# Deemon Project

-This is the code base for the Vilanoo project.
+This is the code base for the Deemon project.
 The goal of this project is study and detection of CSRF vulnerabilities.

 ## Components